kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

 The behaviors to show the users of your library should be written with doctest.
 If you do so,
 they can be documentations and can be used for testing.
-(I hope you also use doctest for design but this article does not talk about this.)
+(I hope that you also use doctest for design but this article does not talk about this.)

 The documentation tool of Haskell is Haddock.
 With Haddock, documentations are written in comments with markups.
 For usage examples, the `>>>` markup is prepared.

-Let's look at an example of Codec.Base64 in unit-test-example:
+Let's look at an example of "Codec.Base64" in "unit-test-example":

     -- |
     -- Base64 encoding.